mjwgoh/ihouse-frontend/README.md

 - Integration with Amazon S3 for file storage

 ## Backend Libraries
-- **pandas and openpyxl**: For data wrangling, creating, and managing Excel spreadsheets.
+- **pandas and openpyxl**: For data wrangling, creating, and managing Excel spreadsheets
-- **PyJWT**: For validating JWT tokens.
+- **PyJWT**: For validating JWT tokens
-- **Pymongo**: For secure connectivity with the MongoDB database.
+- **Pymongo**: For secure connectivity with the MongoDB database

 ## Security
-- Utilizes JWT tokens and Google OAuth2 for secure user authentication.
+- Utilizes JWT tokens and Google OAuth2 for secure user authentication

 ## Prerequisites
 - Node.js and npm